ArthurYidi/Houdini-Joystick/README.md

     pypy joystick.py

 - Use a `Pipe In` CHOP Node to get data from joystick.
-- See provided `.hip` for example on how to use.
+- See provided `.hip` example on how to use.

 ### Dependencies
 - SDL